 Considers that there are several possible [modalities][approaches] for benefit-sharing;

 Acknowledges that capacity-building is relevant and necessary for addressing DSI [and must deliver against the needs identified].
+[In addition, the implementation capacity-building, including through transfer knowledge in mutual collaboration, is necessary to be enhanced and facilitated.]

 7bis.
-Acknowledges that capacity-building is relevant and necessary for addressing DSI [and recognizes the relevance of associated traditional knowledge related with the utilization of genetic resources and DSI, as well as the importance of in the preservation, maintenance and generation of these resources].
+Acknowledges that capacity-building is relevant and necessary for addressing DSI [and recognizes the relevance of associated traditional knowledge related with the utilization of genetic resources and DSI, as well as the importance of indigenous peoples and local communities in the preservation, maintenance and generation of these resources].

 III.
 TEXT PROPOSALS RELATED TO DSI IN THE POST-2020 GLOBAL BIODIVERSITY FRAMEWORK